amaembo/streamex/README.md

 #### Gradle

-Add this nippert to the build.gradle `dependencies` section:
+Add this snippet to the build.gradle `dependencies` section:

 ```groovy
 implementation 'one.util:streamex:0.6.6'